Control and consistency

 Cigarette smoking increases the risk of serious cardiovascular events from combination oral contraceptive (COC) use.
 This risk increases with age, particularly in women over 35 years of age, and with the number of cigarettes smoked.
 For this reason, COCs are contraindicated in women who are over 35 years of age and smoke.

-Balcoltra is contraindicated in women with a high risk of arterial or venous thrombotic diseases, liver tumors (benign or malignant) or liver disease, undiagnosed abnormal uterine bleeding, during pregnancy, with breast cancer or other estrogen- or progestin-sensitive cancer (now or in the past), hypersensitivity to any of the components, or in women who are currently taking Hepatitis C drug combinations containing ombitasvir/paritaprevir/ritonavir (with or without dasabuvir).
+Balcoltra is contraindicated in women with a high risk of arterial or venous thrombotic diseases, liver tumors (benign or malignant) or liver disease, undiagnosed abnormal uterine bleeding, during pregnancy, with current diagnosis of, or history of, breast cancer, which may be hormone-sensitive (now or in the past), hypersensitivity to any of the components, or in women who are currently taking Hepatitis C drug combinations containing ombitasvir/paritaprevir/ritonavir (with or without dasabuvir).

 In a clinical trial with levonorgestrel 0.1 mg and ethinyl estradiol 0.02 mg, the most common adverse reactions (incidence ≥ 2%) were headache (14%), metrorrhagia (8%), dysmenorrhea (7%), nausea (7%), abdominal pain (4%), breast pain (4%), emotional lability (3%), acne (3%), depression (2%), amenorrhea (2%), and vaginal moniliasis (2%).